madisonjordan/docker-tuffix/README.md

 _don't need to pull image_

 1. copy `.devcontainer` folder to same directory that also contains projects folders to mount
+2. from VS Code > Open Folder.
+Open the folder containing .devcontainer from step 1
-2. use `Remote-Containers: Reopen in Container` etc from VS Code Remote Extension
+3. use `Remote-Containers: Reopen in Container` etc from VS Code Remote Extension
+   _note: it should prompt you with a notification to reopen in the container when you are in the folder in step 2_

 ## Building / Running without VS Code